TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - We'll still be sending solvables etc. to stay connected
         - We just won't show the arena on client screen as long as they are requesting anything
         - Once we're done we will have to re-request a state correction
+    - We should impose a maximum size limit per file
+        - e.g. 16 MB
+            - Simplifies implementation because we can just send a single yojimbo block
+            - Forces people to be more mindful of the file sizes
+            - Good for security too
+        - Wrong file sizes will be ignored
+        - However we should have a separate channel so that 16 MB isn't allocated every time we connect to an existing map
+        - Remember though this is per-client.
+            - This will shoot up our memory consumption to 64 * 16
+            - I think 8 MB is enough, even free discord has that limit lol

 - Note we cannot do the de_cyberaqua vs de_cyberaqua.old swap WITHOUT PROMPTING if there are only 2 versions